 19. “Hey, my drinking or substance abuse doesn’t affect anyone else but me.”

 Think about all the people you interact with daily.
-From the moment you awake to the moment you fall asleep, you probably interact with dozens or more coworkers, colleagues, friends and family.
+From the moment you awake to the moment you fall asleep, you probably interact with dozens or more coworkers, colleagues, friends, and family.
 Waiters, cashiers, cab drivers, strangers waiting at the bus stop — there are dozens of people you don’t even realize you interact with.

-If you’re cranky, angry or acting strange, you’re affecting them.
+If you’re cranky, angry, or acting strange, you’re affecting them.
 Substance abuse changes your personality and can make your behavior unpredictable.
 Snapping at the waitress over a cup of cold coffee because you feel hungover hurts her.
 Yelling at your kids for being noisy because your head hurts after a night of partying affects them, too.

 We each influence many people.
-Your drinking and substance abuse affects everyone around you, whether you recognize it or not.
+Your drinking and substance abuse affect everyone around you, whether you recognize it or not.
 It’s a lie to think your behavior is only your business and that what you do in private doesn’t change your relationship with others.
 It’s all related.

 20. “I don’t care about the long-term consequences of this stuff.
 I just need to get through the day.”

 This last lie that addicts tell themselves is another form of denial.
-If you can tell yourself you don’t care about long-term consequences and that only today matters, then it’s easy to fool yourself into thinking another drink, pill or hit of your favorite substance is okay.
+If you can tell yourself you don’t care about long-term consequences and that only today matters, then it’s easy to fool yourself into thinking another drink, pill, or hit of your favorite substance is okay.